Frank A. Mathews Jr.: Early life and career

-Mathews was born in Philadelphia, Pennsylvania on August 3, 1890, and attended the public schools of Palmyra, New Jersey.
+Mathews was born in Philadelphia, Pennsylvania, on August 3, 1890, and attended the public schools of Palmyra, New Jersey.

 During World War I, he served in the United States Army Ordnance Department from September 1917 to May 1919, with nineteen months’ service overseas.
 He graduated from Temple University Law School in 1920, was admitted to the bar in 1919 and commenced practice in Camden, New Jersey.

+Early career

-He was a judge of the district court of the first judicial district of Burlington County, New Jersey from 1929 to 1933, served as assistant counsel for the State Highway Department of New Jersey from 1933 to 1944 and was a deputy attorney general of New Jersey in 1944 and 1945.
+He was a judge of the district court of the first judicial district of Burlington County, New Jersey, from 1929 to 1933, served as assistant counsel for the State Highway Department of New Jersey from 1933 to 1944 and was a deputy attorney general of New Jersey in 1944 and 1945.
 Mathews served as division judge advocate of the Forty-fourth Division from September 16, 1940, until relieved from active duty on October 15, 1940.

 Congress

 Mathews was elected as a Republican to the Seventy-ninth Congress to fill the vacancy caused by the resignation of D. Lane Powers.
 He was reelected in 1946 to the Eightieth Congress and served in office from November 6, 1945, to January 3, 1949, but was not a candidate for renomination in 1948.